solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

 [SwiftyUserDefaults](https://github.com/radex/SwiftyUserDefaults).
 (I just wish that everybody would stop using the Swift name or a derivative of it as part of the project name.)

-At this time, I would not hesitate at all to start any new iOS development project with Swift, even though Objective-C projects are still supported in Xcode, and will be for a long time.
-New Objective-C code continues to be written, and there is no harm in that, but most of the instructional material from Apple and others is moving forward and over to Swift, so if you want to learn about new frameworks added to iOS 9 and OS X, you will have an advantage if you know Swift.
+At this time, I would not hesitate to start a new iOS development project with Swift, even though Objective-C projects are still supported in Xcode, and will be for a long time.
+New Objective-C code continues to be written, and there is no harm in that, but most of the instructional material from Apple and others is moving forward and over to Swift, so if you want to learn about new frameworks added to iOS 9 and OS X -- and write applications for watchOS -- you will have an advantage if you know Swift.